Industrial Hygiene

 • Employee and community meetings to discuss risk assessment findings

-• Regulatory compliance, including OSHA, Amended TSCA, and California Proposition 65
+• Expertise in regulatory compliance, including OSHA, Amended TSCA, and California Proposition 65